There’s a truism that goes something like: “If you think you're too small to make a difference, you clearly haven't spent a night with a mosquito …”

 - When you’re not in your room at night, rather leave the lights off so as not to attract these unwanted guests.

-- Electric fans provide double protection– they confuse mosquitoes as they blow away the carbon dioxide that attracts them and they cannot fly in the air currents caused by them, even when on low speed.
+- Electric fans and air conditioners provide double protection– they confuse mosquitoes as they blow away the carbon dioxide that attracts them and they cannot fly in the air currents caused by them, even when on low speed.

 To sum up:

-While it’s always recommended to take malaria prophylaxis [Netcare Travel Clinics and Centers for Disease Control (USA) have great up-to-date info] when visiting high-risk areas – especially if it’s your first ‘exposure’ – first prize is always to simply avoid being bitten in the first place.
+While it’s always recommended to take malaria prophylaxis when visiting high-risk areas, especially if it’s your first ‘exposure’, the first prize is always to simply avoid being bitten in the first place.